namtoki/English/stock/messy.md

 - come across
     - I `came across` this information on the internet.
     - I `came across` an old friend on the street.

-## Degree
-- frequency
-    - 100: always
-    - 95:  nearly|almost always
-    - 80:  usually
-    - 65:  often
-    - 55:  frequently
-    - 50:  sometimes
-    - 30:  occasionally
-    - 10:  seldom | rarely
-    - 5:   almost never | hardly ever
-    - 0:   never
-- great / good / bad
-    - great
-        - very
-        - really
-        - pretty
-        - fairly
-        - kind of
-    - good
-        - kind of bad
-        - fairly bad
-        - pretty bad
-        - really bad
-    - bad
-- dislike
-    - don't mind
-    - don't really like
-    - don't like
-    - really don't like
-    - can't stand
-    - hate
-- not at all

-# Archive
-- I `want to try` scuba diving.
-My frinend said it's a lot of fun.
-- Every one in my family is prerry short.
-I `wish` I `were` a little taller.
-- `This might be just me, but` don't you think this is a bit too expensive?
-- `Whether or not` you like it doesn't matter because at the end of the day, he calls the shots.
-- I wanted a hobby that I could do in Yokohama.
-- Oh!
-I always forget the 'S'!
-- Could you repeat that, please?
-- Could you speak a little slowly, please?
-- Could you speak more slowly, please?
-- Could you explain that?
-- Could you say that more simply, please?
-- Could you write it down, please?
-- Could you type it in the chat, please?
-- Could you make the material/notes bigger?
-- I'm sorry, I don't understand.
-- Can I ask you a question?
-- I want to know about...
-- How do you pronounce this word?
-- How do you spell this word?
-- How do you say ... in English?
-- Thank you for the lesson!
-- Enjoy your ...
-- Have a nice day!
-- See you next time!
-- Take care.
-- Can you see me?
-- Can you hear me?
-- I was on mute.
-- I can't see you/the material/the notes.
-- I `transferred offices` because I `changed jobs`.
-- I recently changed companies, so I have a lot to learn about the new company's culture.
-- My office is `in` Kawasaki.
-- I work `in` Kawasaki city.
-- I work `on` the fifth floor.
-- From my house to Kamiooka station is 20 minutes `on foot`.
-- I like working for my company but I'm still in my `honeymoon phase`.
-- I've been working at my current company for about 1 month and a half.
-- How long have you been working here?

-- `Might as well`
-  - We `might as well` walk there.
-  - They `may just as well` be married since they've been living together for years.
-  - Come on now, you `may as well` tell us.
-  - The guy I'm playing is a really good golfer?
-Well, I `may as well` give up before I start. (仕方ない)
-- Are we gonna have fun `or what`?

-- `or not really`?
-  - Do you like this kind of music, `or not really`?
-  - Is this what you're looking for, `or not really`?

-## Plural
-- My hobby is watching baseball game`s`.
-- I like wathing baseball game`s`.

-- I guess it wasn't that important.